Seekatar/seekatar.github.io/_posts/2024-08-10-typical-pipeline.md

 ![image]({{ page.cover }}){: width="{{ site.imageWidth }}" }

 This is the first in a series of blog posts about creating reusable Azure DevOps YAML pipelines across many projects.
 In these posts, I'll build a containerized .NET API with unit tests and do deployments to multiple environments (faked-out).
 This first post creates pipelines as one-offs without reusing YAML.
-The second post will leverage templates to create a reusable library of pipeline steps.
-The third post will take templates to the next level by creating a dynamic pipeline driven by feature flags.
+The second and third posts will leverage templates to create a reusable library of pipeline steps.
+The fourth post will take templates to the next level by creating a dynamic pipeline driven by feature flags.

 1. Typical Build and Deploy Azure DevOps Pipelines (this post)
+1. Moving Azure DevOps Build Pipeline Logic to a Template Repository (coming soon)
-1. Moving Azure DevOps Pipelines Logic to a Template Repository (coming soon)
+1. Moving Azure DevOps Deploy Pipeline Logic to a Template Repository (coming soon)
 1. Creating a Dynamic Azure DevOps Pipeline (coming soon)
 1. [Azure DevOps Pipeline Tips and Tricks](/2024/08/22/azdo-tat.html)